IceBerge421/markdown-cv/index.md

 - Presentation Video: [https://youtu.be/v6O0vPsXRWQ](https://youtu.be/v6O0vPsXRWQ)

 `2023`
 Cote, Amanda (chair); **Berge, PS**; Dashiell, Steven; Trammell, Aaron.
 (March 2023). "'Hack It ‘Till It’s Yours'?
 Learning to 'Unplay' Dungeons & Dragons".
-Presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 confernece.
+Presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 conference.
 Denver, CO.

 `2023`
 Thach, Hibby (co-chair) and Haimson, Oliver; Gass, Ari (co-chair); Schmalzer, Madison and **Berge, PS**; McLaren, Jack.
-(March 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%" presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 Conference.
+(March 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%" presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 conference.
 Denver, CO.

 `2022`
 David Kocik, Celeste Oon, Camille Butera, **Berge, PS**, Michael Senters.
 (October 2022).
 "Emerging Fandom Networks on Discord."
 Presented on the “Intimacy and Hierarchy in Fan Discord Servers” panel at the Fan Studies Network - North America 2022 Conference.
 [Virtual Event].